logo

 3. Turn Optimize Mac Storage off.

-What to do if your Mac fails because of a full startup disk
+What to do if your Mac crashes or won't boot due to a full disk

 If your Mac has already begun its “startup disc full" death spiral, you have one last thing to try—turning on Safe Mode.
 This may free up enough space to allow it to start.